TheM1Stery/dotfiles/README.md

 # My dotfiles(currently incomplete)

-To install, write this command:
+To install, write this command(the setup script is still not finished):
 ```bash
 $ sh ./setup.sh
 ```